bitcoin/bitcoin/doc/i2p.md

-# I2P support in Bitcoin Core
+# I2P support in BritanniaCoin Core

-It is possible to run Bitcoin Core as an
+It is possible to run BritanniaCoin Core as an
 [I2P (Invisible Internet Project)](https://en.wikipedia.org/wiki/I2P)
 service and connect to such services.

 This [glossary](https://geti2p.net/en/about/glossary) may be useful to get started with I2P terminology.

-## Run Bitcoin Core with an I2P router (proxy)
+## Run BritanniaCoin Core with an I2P router (proxy)

 A running I2P router (proxy) with [SAM](https://geti2p.net/en/docs/api/samv3) enabled is required.
 Options include: